 Optimizing HCV linkage to care: Experiences implementing laboratory-based reflex testing

 In the Fall 2020, the Coalition for Global Hepatitis Elimination (CGHE) was requested by the World Health Organization (WHO) to develop a body of programmatic evidence to inform WHO guidance on laboratory-based HCV reflex testing.
-This set of case studies describes real-world laboratory experiences in implementing laboratory-based HCV reflex virologic testing and highlights operational considerations faced by clinics and laboratories.
+This set of case studies described real-world experiences in implementing laboratory-based HCV reflex testing and highlighted operational considerations faced by clinics and laboratories.

 Reflex testing in British Columbia, Canada | Agatha Jassem, British Columbia Centre for Disease Control Public Health Laboratory (BCCDC PHL), Canada

-Reflex testing in clinics for persons experiencing homelessness | Andrew Seaman, Oregon Health & Science University, United States
+Reflex testing in settings for persons experiencing homelessness | Andrew Seaman, Oregon Health & Science University, United States

 Panel discussion with comments from Philippa Easterbrook, World Health Organization